ryanlayer/nway/README.md

     -f  file name

 A file of interval sets where each line contains one interval set.
-Lines contain an interval were the start and end positions are space-delimited and the intervals are tab-delimited.
+Within each line, interval start and end positions are space-delimited and the intervals are tab-delimited.

     -n  number of sets